Wales, South Yorkshire: History

-Wales shares its name with the country of Wales, and the derivation may well be the same if it bears the same Anglo Saxon (and Germanic) root meaning Romanised foreigner(s).
-A term used to refer to those in the western regions of the Roman Empire (see: Etymology of Wales).
-The suggestion, therefore, is that there was a continued Celtic presence here, that was distinctively Roman, following the arrival of the Anglo-Saxons at the turn of the 6th century.
-An alternative explanation suggests that the settlement's name may be derived from the word Waelas, meaning "field of battle".
-The earliest reference to Wales is in 1002, when Wulfric Spot, a Saxon thegn, is recorded as owning Walesho.
+The first written reference to the village is as Walesho when the Saxon thegn, Wulfric Spot is recorded as possessing it in 1002, by the time of the Doomsday Book, the village is recorded as Walise.
 Sir William Hewet, Lord Mayor of London in 1559, was born in Wales, and his descendants, the Dukes of Leeds, would come to dominate the area.
 The collieries at Waleswood and Kiveton Park historically provided employment in the area, including to migrants from Wales' namesake country, until Kiveton Park Colliery was closed in September 1994.